thin-edge/thin-edge.io/crates/core/tedge_api/goals.md

 # Unresolved questions

-- How to extend the `PluginMessageKind` type?
+- How to extend the `MessageKind` type?
     - The enum itself is `#[non_exhaustive]`, but extending it still requires a whole developer story
+- How does the IO interface look like for external plugins?

 # Future possibilities